top of page

 Front & rear tire: Kenda Kwick Roller Sport folding, 26' x 1.5 (40-559), tubes: Kenda 1.5/1.75 F/V.

-After experience the performance of original Kenda tires, I replaced the rear tire out to a 'made in Germany' Continental Grand Prix 26' folding 1 1/8 (28-559) road tire.
-The responsiveness and acceleration of the bike improved dramatically, elevating the entire bike to a new level.
-I would like to replace the front tire with the same Continentals, but I sold the 2nd one before this build.
+After experiencing the performance of the original Kenda tires, I replaced the rear tire with a 'made in Germany' Continental Grand Prix 26' folding 1 1/8 (28-559) road tire.
+The bike's responsiveness and acceleration improved dramatically, elevating the entire bike to a new level.
+I would like to replace the front tire with the same Continentals, but I sold the second one before this build.

 Comments on the wheelset and the tires

-The wheelset is robust and functioning well, so I'm not overly worried about the aero spokes on the rear.
-My friend suggested the Kenda tires for their high quality, but they seem sluggish and heavy when riding.
-While these Kendas provide a smoother ride over road surfaces compared to my narrower 25mm road tires, they don't grip well on wet roads, as I slipped on a rubber surface at a very slow speed.
+The wheelset is sturdy and performing well, so I'm not too concerned about the aero spokes on the rear.
+My friend recommended the Kenda tires for their high quality, but they feel sluggish and heavy when riding.
+Although these Kendas offer a smoother ride over road surfaces compared to my narrower 25mm road tires, they lack grip on wet roads, as I slipped on a rubber surface at a very slow speed.

-Later, I took my other rear wheelset already with Continental Grand Prix, 26*1 1/8 (28-559) mounted some time ago.
-These tires offer a distinctly different experience compared to the Kenda's.
-With the same material, construction, and design as Continental's larger 700c brothers, they have the same high-quality feel as my road bike and roll much faster than their Taiwan-made counterparts.
+Later, I used my other rear wheelset, which already had Continental Grand Prix tires, 26*1 1/8 (28-559), that were mounted some time ago.
+These tires provide a noticeably different experience compared to the Kenda's.
+Featuring the same material, construction, and design as Continental's larger 700c models, they deliver the same high-quality feel as my road bike and roll much faster than their Taiwan-made counterparts.

-From my experience, 26' wheels and tire sizes are becoming rare, not just in Taiwan.
-With the rise of 700c tires for road and gravel bikes and the shift in standard mountain bike tires from 26' to 27.5' and even 29', the original 26' size is losing popularity and is seen as an outsider in the industry.
-Finding lightweight rim brake wheelsets is becoming more challenging, and there is little development in 26' road tires.
-You can find good 700c road tires weighing around 200g each, yet the smaller 26' tires, which should be lighter, weigh about 500g each.
+Based on my experience, 26' wheels and tire sizes are becoming increasingly rare, not only in Taiwan.
+With the growing popularity of 700c tires for road and gravel bikes and the transition in standard mountain bike tires from 26' to 27.5' and even 29', the original 26' size is losing its appeal and is considered an outsider in the industry.
+It is becoming more difficult to find lightweight rim brake wheelsets, and there is limited development in 26' road tires.
+You can find quality 700c road tires weighing around 200g each, while the smaller 26' tires weigh about 500g each.

 On this frame I could get up to 700c or 29' wheels, but not every MTB frame has the space required for changing to larger wheels.